 - Complete the WECAN and other applications & upload your supporting materials to WECAN.

-- Contact a Career Consultant to discuss the process or for a final review of your application materials before you submit them.
+- Contact a Career Advisor to discuss the process or for a final review of your application materials before you submit them.

 - Apply for positions when you become aware of vacancies.
 Early spring through summer is the peak hiring time for teaching positions.

 - Practice interviewing skills in a mock interview.

 - Complete state licensing application process and pay fees in accordance with DPI or other state guidelines.